 Experiment with different hairstyles as using the same one everyday can put stress on the same parts of the hair.
 Try a different ponytail or plait instead of washing and styling your hair.
 YouTube have lots of tutorials and Pinterest is full of new hairstyle ideas.

 I used to wash and style my hair nearly every day!
 Now I make sure it is only washed every other day.
 I can’t quite make it last three days I have tried, but I don’t like how it feels after two days.
 Dry shampoo is a life saver and I use it on the days inbetween styling to freshen up my hair.

 I tried a lot of different hair products and read a lot of different reviews.
-I found that a shampoo and conditioner for fine hair worked best for me.
-After trying a lot of different products I now stick to using the Kerastase Nutritive collection.
-I use the Kérastase nutritive masquintense for fine hair once a week – I put it on in the shower and leave it for 10 minutes before rinsing it out.
-Sometimes I just use it on the ends of my hair if they are feeling a bit dry.
-They also make a shampoo and conditioner in the same range that you can use everyday.
+I found that a shampoo and conditioner for fine hair and decided to give it a go.
+I used a hair mask for fine hair once a week – I put it on in the shower and leave it for 10 minutes before rinsing it out.
+Sometimes I just use it on the ends of my hair if they are feeling a bit dry and this really seems to help.
+For everyday use I always use John Frieda shampoo and conditioner as I find this really suits my hair type.

 Use less Heat

 Try to limit the amount of heat you use on your hair.
-I love my GHD hairdryer and GHD straighteners and won’t leave the house without straight hair, but I have tried to limit heat styling to every other day.
-I also use Kérastase Nutritive Nectar Thermique which is a leave-in heat protection treatment.
-I really love it because it leaves my frizzy hair much smoother and straighter.
+I love my hairdryer and straighteners and won’t leave the house without straight hair, but I have tried to limit heat styling to every other day.
+I also a leave-in heat treatment which leaves my frizzy hair much smoother and straighter.